Welcome to Edcon Steel - Register TODAY - View LIVE prices on over 6,000 steel and metal items - Get quotes and buy online 24/7

 Types of structural welds

-When it comes to structural welding, you generally need a continuous weld – such as a butt or fillet weld – to give your structure the strength and stability it needs.
+When it comes to structural steel welding, you generally need a continuous weld – such as a butt or fillet weld – to give your structure the strength and stability it needs.

 So when do you use a butt weld and when do you use a fillet weld?